 Let’s understand this through an example.
 When a young child touches a hot stove, his brain registers the pain associated with it.
 This helps him remember not to do that again in the future.
 Artificial intelligence is not much different.

-Our key focus in this article would be on how AI affects the recruitment world – for better.
+Our key focus in this article would be on how AI affects the recruitment world – for the better.

 Artificial Intelligence and the Recruitment Process